Satisfactory Progress

 • Professional development in consultation with the placement committee.

-Summer after G5 year: dissertation work (chapter 3 or 4), professional development continues
+Summer after G5 year and G6 year: dissertation work, professional development continues

 • Dissertation completion year.
 Ideally, the fall is reserved for revisions or at most the writing of the last chapter and job market applications.